apache/flink-web/ecosystem.md

 **Apache Zeppelin**

-[Apache Zeppelin (incubator)](https://zeppelin.incubator.apache.org/) is a web-based notebook that enables interactive data analytics and can be used with
+[Apache Zeppelin](https://zeppelin.incubator.apache.org/) is a web-based notebook that enables interactive data analytics and can be used with
 [Flink as an execution engine](https://zeppelin.incubator.apache.org/docs/interpreter/flink.html) (next to others engines).
 See also Jim Dowling's [Flink Forward talk](http://www.slideshare.net/FlinkForward/jim-dowling-interactive-flink-analytics-with-hopsworks-and-zeppelin) about Zeppelin on Flink.